AC8L/PSU-for-uSDX-SOTA/README.md

 It is done to fit the PSU into the same size enclosure as uSDX SOTA transceiver itself: https://a.co/d/9v3JyBe

+In fact, this complete unit can be used for any purpose where 12V battery supply is needed, from that perspective it universal.

 Design was slightly modified to use different BMS unit, as the original one that Barb used is not easily available anymore.
 This is the example of the new BMS unit used (from Amazon): https://a.co/d/hkYq5Yx